 Pesto Bread is sensational.
-I’ve found a lot of great breadmaker recipes from my well-used Black and Decker breadmaker over the years and this one for Pesto Bread is one of them.
+I’ve found a lot of great breadmaker recipes from my well-used Black and Decker breadmaker over the years.
+This one for Pesto Bread is one of them.
 It has the wonderful savory flavors of parsley, garlic, basil and parmesan cheese permeating every bite.

 Not only that–it is so EASY!
-You just layer the ingredients into the breadmaker and in a few hours you have the fragrant aroma of freshly baked bread wafting through your house.
+You just layer the ingredients into the breadmaker.
+In a few hours you have the fragrant aroma of freshly baked bread wafting through your house.
 That heavenly smell is enough to do me in every time.

 I grew up in a household of bread lovers.
-While my generation didn’t consider homemade bread a real treat because we ate it every day, it certainly was a treat coming home from school and smelling my mom’s homemade breads sitting on a rack to cool.
+My generation didn’t consider homemade bread a real treat because we ate it every day.
+It certainly was a treat coming home from school and smelling my mom’s homemade breads sitting on a rack to cool.
 Mom wouldn’t let us snitch a slice either.
 We would have to wait for our meal to have a slice or two so we wouldn’t spoil supper.
 Nowadays, home baked bread really is a treat because it is so rarely made.

 I made this delicious Pesto Bread to give away to a family last week but we have had this recipe many times.
 I usually end up using dried herbs but if you grow your own herbs that would make this bread even more special.
 Using a high quality parmesan cheese also will improve the flavors tremendously.

 Pesto bread is a great dinner bread your whole family will enjoy.
-If you’re looking for a bread recipe for a 2-lb. loaf for your bread maker consider making this easy and tasty recipe and treat your family to the smells and tastes of this wonderful comfort food.
+If you’re looking for a bread recipe for a 2-lb. loaf for your bread maker consider making this easy and tasty recipe.
+Treat your family to the smells and tastes of this wonderful comfort food.

 This recipe is great to serve with chili or Italian dishes, too.
 Spread lots of butter on thick slabs of bread and you’ll be in seventh heaven!
 Sprinkle with garlic salt, parsley, and some more parmesan cheese and toast in the oven and you will have an incredible feast!